DOME-4-0/data-set-ontology/basic/keywords.md

 The ` --> ` denotes the EMMO classes that correspond to the DCterms.
 0. DCTERM       -->   **EMMO Class/preffered label**
 1. Dataset      -->   **Data (Class0** (https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/title)
+   Dataset in DCAT refers to the actual container of the data as defined in EMMO, hence, we would define DCAT dataset as a subclass of EMMO:Data that in addition to descirbing the actual data, is curated, or published by a single source and available to download by multitude of formats.
+We can then, under dataset define files, ftps sources, hdf5, etc, i.e. more specific datasets.
 3. title        -->   **Name  (preferred label)** [arbitrary string connected to something, and its a property at same time] (it is general but when applied to a data it is like a title)
 4. keyword      -->   **Keyword  (preferred label)** [arbitrary string connected to something, and its a property at same time]  (this is before the ontology, not a reductionist property).
 5. creator      -->   **Creator (preffered label)** [arbitrary string connected to something, and its a property at same time]